 The pilipit is a Filipino twisted doughnut made with glutinous rice flour, all purpose flour and sugar.
 Another name for this snack is “shakoy”.
 This deep-fried snack got called that way due to its unique characteristic of being twisted, wherein the Tagalog term for twisted is “pilipit”.
 This sweet and chewy snack is best for merienda or office breaks and is best paired with coffee or any hot beverage.
 This yummy kitchen recipe will guide you to make this one, you ever ate.
 Try this classic Filipino delicacy at home.
 Yum!

 Today I will share one of my favorite childhood snacks Pilipit.
 This is not like your regular doughnut.
-But unlike the common doughnuts, the pilipit is made using glutinous rice flour, which gives it a sticky and chewy texture instead of fluffy and airy.
+But unlike the common doughnuts, this is made using glutinous rice flour, which gives it a sticky and chewy texture instead of fluffy and airy.
 The plain pilipit tastes slightly bland and is much more brought to life by the sugar or syrup coating.
 Did that sound appetizing?
 Try this recipe now!